 - To increase confidence in completing applications and preparing for interview.

 The course running from August through November 2018 is now at capacity.
 The next course will be offered from April to June 2018 in a blended learning format.
-This includes an introductory week starting on Friday, 11 January 2019 and ten weeks of online teaching from 16 April to 23 June including two in-person sessions (on Saturday, 21st April and Saturday, 20th June at Moray House School of Education, University of Edinburgh.
+This includes an introductory week starting on Friday, 11 January 2019 and ten weeks of online teaching from 16 April to 23 June including two in-person sessions (on Saturday, 21 April and Saturday, 23 June at Moray House School of Education, University of Edinburgh.
 If you live internationally or are otherwise unable to attend the in-person sessions, you will still be able to access the content online.

 Please see below for an indication of the sessions included in the course.

 |Week 0 (online) beginning on 11 January 2019||Introduction to Returning to Teaching (RTT) and the landscape of Education in Scotland|